[WIP; page under construction]

 - DENSE – a more detailed model is generated, a dense point cloud;

 - MESH – the software generates a surface that stretches like a skin across the point cloud, the resulting asset is called a mesh.
 This mesh is made up of points (vertices), lines connecting the points (edges), and faces stretched between the lines (polygons).
-The faces of the mesh are what make it visible as a solid model in virtual 3D space.
-If the mesh has color, this is determined by the colors of the mesh’s points (vertices), i.e. it will be a vert-colored mesh, with the color of the visible faces being an interpolation of the vert colors;
+The faces of the mesh are what make it visible as a solid model in virtual 3D space (the vertices and edges are present but do not comprise the visible part of the mesh).
+If the (untextured) mesh has color, this is determined by the colors of the mesh’s points (vertices), i.e. it will be a vert-colored mesh, with the color of the visible faces being an interpolation of the vert colors;

-- TEXTURE – the software maps the faces of the mesh onto a 2D image (unwrapping the UVs), and then paints color onto the faces in a process called texturing.
-This results in a mesh with UV coordinates (a 3D model) and a texture (a 2D image which wraps around that 3D model).
+- TEXTURE – the software maps the faces of the mesh onto a 2D image (this is called “unwrapping the UVs”), and then paints color onto the faces in a process called texturing.
+This results in a mesh with UV coordinates (a 3D model, with each of its faces a specified area) and a texture (a 2D image which wraps around that 3D model, with specified areas within that 2D space that correspond to the relevant faces on the 3D model).
 The textured mesh has colors that are more accurate than the vert-colored mesh.

 [graphic 9, photg summary]